DeborahK/Angular-NgRx-GettingStarted/APM-Demo2/README.md

 # APM-Demo 2

-Demo of a basic implementation of ngrx for a simple boolean flag, but using strong typing.
+Demo of a basic implementation of NgRx for a simple boolean flag, but using strong typing.
+Includes implementation of the dev tools.

 The goal of this demo is to introduce the parts of ngrx for a simple, easy to reason about, use case.